 - 1/2 cup (or more) shredded cheddar cheese, or cheese of your choice.
 Preferred would be a crumbled Queso Fresca, Cojita or a mild Feta.

 Working with six tortillas at a time, and using tongs if possible, lightly fry each tortilla in a skillet with oil (about 1/4 inch deep) until it just begins to crisp and takes on a bit of a golden color, but doesn’t become totally crisp: place tortilla in oil, immediately turn it over and fry for a few seconds.
 When the edge begins to firm up and the tortilla shows a few bubbles, turn again and fry for a few seconds more.
-Tortilla should only have a slight crispness and still be quite flexible.
+The tortilla, when finished, should only have a slight crispness and still be quite flexible.

 Immediately lay the tortilla in the skillet with the sauce and turn over, making certain both sides are coated in sauce, without a lot of excess.
 Remove and lay the tortilla on a plate.
 Repeat with the next five tortillas, stacking each on top of the previous one.
 With tongs, gently turn the tortilla stack over.
 (You will repeat, shortly with the next six, after these are rolled.)